sauloorizaga/BHM-BCP/README.md

 https://github.com/sauloorizaga/BHM-BCP

 ## Historical note
-The BCP model traces back to study of lamellar stability in 2D and 2D in 2016 (Physical Review E).
-Since then we attempted a variatey of numerical approaches and found that BHM is fast efficient and accurrate enoguht to capture BCP morohlogies.
+The BCP model traces back to our study of lamellar stability under the influence of electric field in 2D and 2D in 2016 (Physical Review E).
+Since then we proposed a variatey of numerical approaches and found that BHM is fast efficient and accurrate enought (1st order) to capture BCP morphologies.

 ## Contact
 We welcome questions, feedback, and potential collaboration